 He didn’t react to the blow.
 There wasn’t much to do except wait for the storm to pass.

-“Well, you have seen me,” she spat, “you’ve done your job, to perfection, as usual, and you can scamper home and report to your dear Queen that Sedna Erdane is still refusing to ask for anything.”
+“Well, you have seen me,” she spat, “you’ve done your job, to perfection, as usual, and you can scamper home and report to your dear Queen that Sedna Erdane is still refusing to accept this alliance.”
 She marched to the door and held it open for him.
 Her face was hard and her head high; he knew she meant every word.
 I wish the Queen could see that, he thought.
 He felt proud of Sedna, and of her refusal to play the Queen’s game, but not playing only meant she would lose everything.
 He walked to the door, removed her hand from the knob and closed it quietly before placing his hands on her shoulders; she did not move an inch.

 He felt her body stiffen and saw her eyes scan every detail of his face, looking for the faintest sign of a lie.
-She shrugged his hands off her shoulders and backed from him, looking slightly sick.
+She shrugged his hands off her shoulders and backed away from him, looking slightly sick.
 He tried to catch her arm, but she waved him off and for a split second he thought he glimpsed uncertainty in her eyes, but it vanished instantly.

 “I can’t,” she said.